Hong Kong Court of Final Appeal: Judges

-The Court of Final Appeal is made up of the Chief Justice, at least three Permanent Judges, and at most 30 Non-Permanent Judges who can come from Hong Kong or any overseas Common Law jurisdictions.
-Under the Basic Law, the constitutional document of Hong Kong, the special administrative region remains a common law jurisdiction.
-Judges from other common law jurisdictions can be recruited and serve in the judiciary as non-permanent judges according to Article 92 of the Basic Law; to date, Judges appointed have served in the judiciaries of England and Wales, Australia, New Zealand, and Canada.
+The Court of Final Appeal is made up of the Chief Justice, at least three Permanent Judges, and at most 30 non-permanent Judges who can come from Hong Kong or any overseas common law jurisdiction.
+Under the Basic Law, Hong Kong remains a common law jurisdiction; Article 92 of the Basic Law allows judges from other common law jurisdictions to be recruited and serve in the judiciary as non-permanent judges (NPJs).
+To date, NPJs appointed to the court have served in the judiciaries of England and Wales, Australia, New Zealand, Canada, and Scotland.
 Aside from the Chief Justice, there is no nationality requirement for any of the permanent or non-permanent judges.